 Cobargo combines the skills and craft of a working village with a genuinely historic past, its streetscape featuring the many turn of the century buildings that make Cobargo such an attraction for visitors.

-The friendly people reflect the warmth of the close-knit rural community, one that was a self-sufficient village in the days preceding the motor car, and remains resourceful, hardworking and welcoming today.
+This close-knit rural community, one that was a self-sufficient village in the days preceding the motor car, remains resourceful, hardworking and welcoming today even in the face of so much adversity.

 Cobargo was “The Junction” as the township first began to develop in the late 1860’s at the junction of the Narira and Bredbatoura creeks, the surrounding landscape merging into wilderness areas that are today incorporated in the Wadbilliga National Park.
 Cobargo is an Aboriginal word which means ‘Grandfather’.